 Outside of these select few, the streams that feed the Red Deer are at least partly spring-fed and hold good populations of Brown Trout, along with brooks in the headwaters and Northern Pike in the lower reaches.

 In the early spring, the browns will be feeding aggressively after a long, post-spawn winter.
-Streamers and large nymphs will be very effective this time of year.
-After the early spring, fishing will get more difficult as browns spread out throughout the stream and begin to become more wary with more anglers.
 Spring is a great time to fish these streams because they will be low and clear while everything else is high and muddy.
 Starting in June, good hatches of Caddis, Drakes, and PMD’s will keep snouts popping out of the water.
 On cloudy days in the early season and fall, good hatches of BWO’s will occur.
 Long leaders and fine tippet are recommended so your presentation does not spook the fish.

 Be very aware of anglers wading upstream of you and consider anglers downstream.
 Anyone fishing ahead of you can put the fish off for several hours as they move through the silty bottom.
 We recommend starting your day as early as possible to be sure you are fishing water that has not yet been spooked or waded through.

 These streams are worth putting in the time to get to know.
 Taking large browns out of skinny little creeks is exciting and rewarding fishing.
-But these browns will haunt your dreams once you begin to chase them.
 Sundre is a good central point to begin exploring all of the water in the Red Deer River basin.
 For more about Alberta’s Spring Creeks, read the bushwhackers bounty below.